space

 There are no excuses for missing a session, and payment is required whether you attend the session or not.

-. . . and this goes on for several years.
+. . . and this can take several years.

 If you have the time and the money, psychoanalysis can be a helpful form of psychological treatment.
 Moreover, when I was a doctoral student, I was in Lacanian psychoanalysis (as a personal choice beyond what my school required for student psychotherapy), and I found it excellent training for psychotherapy in general.